The following sections describe some of the complex functions of the NFS software.

 The WebNFS client initiates the process by making a regular multicomponent lookup request by using the public file handle.
 Because the client has no knowledge of how the path is protected by the server, the default security mechanism is used.
-If the default security mechanism is not sufficient, the server replies with an AUTH_TOOWEAK error.
-This reply indicates that the default mechanism is not valid.
-The client needs to use a stronger default mechanism.
+If the default security mechanism is not sufficient, the server replies with an AUTH_TOOWEAK error, indicating that the default mechanism is not valid and the client needs to use a stronger one.

-The browser might start different viewers in order to handle files in different file formats.
+The browser might start different viewers, in order to handle files in different file formats.
 Accessing these files through an NFS URL starts an external viewer if the file type can be determined by the file name.
 The browser should recognize any file name extension for a standard MIME type when an NFS URL is used.
-As an explanation, the WebNFS software does not check inside the file to determine the file type.
-So, the only way to determine a file type is by the file name extension.
+The reason is that the WebNFS software does not check inside the file to determine the file type, so the only way to determine a file type is by the file name extension.

 NFS browsing cannot utilize server-side image maps (clickable images).
-However, NFS browsing can utilize client-side image maps (clickable images) because the URLs are defined with the location.
+However, it can utilize client-side image maps (clickable images) because the URLs are defined with the location.
 No additional response is required from the document server.

 With root access and knowledge of network programming, anyone can introduce arbitrary data into the network and extract any data from the network.
-The most dangerous attacks are those attacks that involve the introduction of data.
-An example is the impersonation of a user by generating the right packets or by recording “conversations” and replaying them later.
+The most dangerous attacks are those that involve the introduction of data, such as impersonating a user by generating the right packets or recording “conversations” and replaying them later.
 These attacks affect data integrity.
 Attacks that involve passive eavesdropping—merely listening to network traffic without impersonating anybody—are not as dangerous, as data integrity is not compromised.
 Users can protect the privacy of sensitive information by encrypting data that is sent over the network.

 A common approach to network security problems is to leave the solution to each application.
 A better approach is to implement a standard authentication system at a level that covers all applications.